-Major Festivals of Nepal in 2017 – 2018
+Major Festivals of Nepal in 2019

 Dashain is the most important festival to Nepalis.
 It is a celebration of good prevailing over evil.
 Most families offer male goats, ducks, chickens, eggs and coconuts to the goddess Durga.
 People return to their home villages and spend the fifteen-day festival with their families.
 Large swings are set up for children, and from the tenth day, family members receive Tika (rice, red vermillion and yoghurt) on their foreheads from their elders.

 Tihar is Nepal’s second most important festival, after Dashain.
 In each of the three days, a different deity is worshipped: on the first day the crow, the messenger of Yama (the bringer of death); on the second, dogs, which are believed to be Yama’s custodian; and on the third, the goddess Lakshmi is worshipped, the bringer of wealth.
-Lakshmi is worshipped by lighting houses with oil lamps, candles and colourful lights.
+Lakshmi is worshipped by lighting houses with oil lamps, candles and colorful lights.

-October 25 2017, Chhath
+October 13, 2018, Chhath

-Chhath is the most important festival observed in the Terai region, and falls on the seventh day after Tihar.
+Chhath is the most important festival observed in the Terai region and falls on the seventh day after Tihar.
 Devotees fast and make offerings to the sun by gathering at river banks.
-The Terai region is the best place to observe this festival, or the Rani Pokhari tank in central Kathmandu.
+The Terai region is the best place to observe this festival or the Rani Pokhari tank in central Kathmandu.

-December 2017-February 2018, Lhosar
+December 30, 2019, Lhosar

-Lhosar is celebrated by Nepali ethnic groups who trace their history to Tibet, namely the Gurung, Tamang and Sherpa people.
+Lhosar is celebrated by Nepalese ethnic groups who trace their history to Tibet, namely the Gurung, Tamang and Sherpa people.
 Lhosar is the first day of the new year, and each community celebrates the festival differently.
 Traditional dress is worn by young and old, and festivities held in cities and more remote regions.

-January 22 2018, Basanta Panchami
+January 21, 2019, Basanta Panchami

 Devotees worship goddess Saraswati, the goddess of knowledge and creator of arts, education and music.
 Basanta Panchami also marks the end of winter and the beginning of spring.